mathiswi/dotfiles/README.md

 * WIP
 * bspwm & polybar
-* Credits to most of the polybar and rofi go to [adi1090x](https://github.com/adi1090x/polybar-themes)
+* Credits to most of the polybar and rofi config go to [adi1090x](https://github.com/adi1090x/polybar-themes)
 * Optimized for a 4k screen